-If you are unable to generate the volume of actions that are required to exit the Learning Phase within your budget, and you are unable to combine ad sets to generate more volume, consider optimizing for a different action.
+If you are unable to generate the volume of actions that are required to exit the Learning Phase within your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., and you are unable to combine ad sets to generate more volume, consider optimizing for a different action.

 For example, maybe you are promoting a $100 product but you are only given a $10 per day budget to work with.
 You will never generate the volume you need to exit the Learning Phase.

 Consider optimizing for landing page views, clicks, or post engagement instead.
 Or, you may even target your hottest possible audience and optimize for Reach.

 Any action that you take as an advertiser that limits volume of actions for an ad set is going to affect the Learning Phase.